ManasJadhav/LinkedIn-Extension/README.md

 This Extension is written in HTML , CSS , JS.

-We need to inject the script in the active tab for which we use "Chrome.scripting.excuteScript" on the current Tab
+We need to inject the script in the active tab for which we use ``` Chrome.scripting.excuteScript ``` on the current Tab

 This takes 2 parameters that is